Okay, it's not really all that hot or cold out there anymore.

 April through June.

-And so let's just put in the pretendency here.
+And so let's just put in the pretendency here as purple.

-And so it's going to contribute its little share of impetus into this desperation thing.
+And so, it's going to contribute its little share of impetus into this desperation thing, your tendency.

 And it heads off that way.

-Words around there go towards confusion at a really a global damn level, right?
+Words around there go towards confusion at a really global damn level, right?

-Not only the confusion in dementia Joe's mind, not only the confusion in the um body politic of the United States, but also globally, as in what the fuck is going on, guys.
+Not only the confusion in Dementia Joe's mind, not only the confusion in the body politic of the United States, but also globally, as in what the fuck is going on, guys.

-And uh uh absolute outright um incredulity on the part of people on the planet really starts pulling in as we get in get into April.
+And absolute outright incredulity on the part of people on the planet really starts pulling in as we get in get into April.

-A preponderance of words here suggest that uh that as we get into June, we might be actually looking at the dissolution of the of the pretendency, that it doesn't have the carry value to carry it past the month of June.
+And the suggestion in the data, I'll say it that way, a suggestion, okay, a preponderance of words here suggests that as we get into June, we might be actually looking at the dissolution of the pretendency, that it doesn't have the carry value to carry it past the month of June.

 That I don't know if this means people drift away from it, you know, and like actual people working for it, if they just like sort of don't show up for work or what the deal is.

-It may well be that by June they can't pay federal employees anymore, and that all the states are scrambling to create their own currencies or come up with something.
+Now, that would sort of fit, because if the money supply continues at this particular rate, we get into desperation here, it may well be that by June, they can't pay federal employees anymore, and that all the states are scrambling to create their own currencies or come up with something.

 Serious, that it'll get to that level.

-Uh so it'll all be up-ended in the overwoo.
+So it'll all be upended in the overwoo.

-It's all gonna be up ended in the overwoo.
+It's all going to be up ended in the overwoo.

 If it's worth having, we'll carry it forward.

-If not, it'll be just left, you know, flotsome jets on the water or debris on uh on a debris field on the beach, and we just won't carry care about it.
+If not, it'll be just left, you know, flotsome, jetsome on the water or debris on a debris field on the beach, and we just won't care about it.

 And so it may be by June we don't have the dollars or the dollars are worth so little that no one shows up anymore.